ygowda/pebble-watch-app/README.md

 * Calibrate steady temp with finger (YASHUS)
 * Server handle multiple requests (SELAH)
 * Party mode when triggered from watch (EVERYONE?)
+* Do we need to make the arduino display Fahrenheit?!

 ### Windows ###